stas-bool/raycast-gemai/README.md

 ### 📝 Comprehensive Text Tools
 - **Ask AI:** Get answers using the most advanced models (GPT-4o, o1-series, Gemini Pro)
+- **Chat Room:** Interactive chat with AI in a persistent conversation room with context memory
 - **Summarize It:** Condense long texts with intelligent summarization
 - **Explain It:** Understand complex concepts with detailed explanations
 - **Rephrase It:** Rewrite text while preserving meaning and style